 Item Description Notes To Address section The email address(es) to which the message should be sent.
 You can select to specify the output of a predecessor node in this section.
 When you specify a constant value, you can enter one or more email addresses directly in the text box, or you can select the button to select a recipient via the Choose Users window.
 If you enter more than one email address in the text box, each email address must be separated by a comma or semicolon.
+The format of the email address that you enter is validated; if the format is incorrect, an error message appears.
 Message section Content that you want to include in the email message in addition to the summary of the policy execution (which is always included automatically).
 You can select to specify the output of a predecessor node in this section.
+Include Time Zone message in email body Specifies whether the Policy email body should include default Time Zone message.
+The check box is selected by default.
+If you do not need the default time zone message displayed in the email body, clear the check box.